opendatalu/local-files-udata-harvester/README.md

 - nameRegex: Optional.
 Define a regex to filter the filenames you want to be synced.
 - mimeType: MIME type of the files which are synced.
 - overwrite: true if the existing files should be overwritten
+- debug: true to write normal log messages to the log file

 ## Proxy
 If your network connection depends on a proxy, you must set the `https_proxy` environment variable.